 EKU Invests in You

-The value of a college education is priceless; that is why EKU invests in you.
+The value of a college education is priceless; that’s why EKU invests in you.
 To discover EKU’s financial commitment to your education, enter your test scores and unweighted GPA into our Scholarship Estimator.

 Best of both worlds